 Temporary contracts, on fixed-term or open-end basis, can only be agreed with qualified employment agencies.
-Workers must benefit from the same legal and economic conditions available to employees of the user company.
-Employers may not use staff supply contracts to replace workers on strike or to replace employees temporarily laid-off or involved in collective dismissals in the previous few months.
+Workers must benefit from the same legal and economic conditions applied to employees of the user company.
+Employers may not use staff supply contracts to replace workers on strike or to replace employees temporarily included in workers' furlough plans ("Cassa integrazione guadagni") or involved in collective dismissals in the previous few months.